Dmitri-Sintsov/django-jinja-knockout/docs/forms.rst

             # render_related_cls = MyRelatedFormRenderer
             render_standalone_cls = MyStandaloneFormRenderer

-but in most of the cases overriding the templates is enough.
+but in most of the cases overriding the template names is enough.

+See `renderer template samples`_ in ``djk-sample`` project for the example of simple customization of default templates.

 AJAX forms processing
 ---------------------